 Using Microsoft Teams and GitHub integration, developers can schedule reminders for pull requests as part of a channel or personal chat.
 Also, developers can share links directly from GitHub and post these into Teams channels for easy viewing, including links such as:

 These native GitHub features and actions performed directly from Microsoft Teams enable businesses to empower developers and users to monitor, plan, and collaborate on GitHub code without leaving the context of Microsoft Teams and logging into GitHub and other interfaces directly.

 The efficient communication and collaboration between code teams enabled by Teams and GitHub integration help facilitate modern development methodologies such as Agile development.

 Many organizations have a creative department working on the creative design aspects of the business.
 Together with Microsoft Teams, Adobe Creative Cloud allows organizations to extend creative design workflows for the hybrid workforce using Adobe Creative Cloud and Microsoft Teams’ communication and collaboration strengths.

-The integration between the two platforms enables users to have new levels of visibility and oversight to their Create Cloud projects and in a centralized virtual workspace for collaboration.
+The integration between the two platforms enables users to have new levels of visibility and oversight of their Create Cloud projects in a centralized virtual workspace for collaboration.
 In addition, having access to your Creative Cloud files and assets from within Microsoft Teams enables finding what you need much more quickly.

 Instead of chatting about an Adobe Creative file or asset with a teammate and detailing where they can find these resources, integration with Microsoft Teams allows placing these resources directly into your Teams chat conversations and within channel posts.